 Working papers

 This paper studies how digital payment technologies affect the amount of insurance households can attain under spatially-correlated shocks when risk-sharing links are endogenously formed.
-I develop a model with three key features of transfer partnerships: source substitutability, strategic complementarities, and a motive for spatial diversification.
+I develop a quantitative model in which households form transfer networks over space, treating their own partnerships as substitutable and others' linking decisions as strategic complements to their own.
 Households jointly agree to strengthen their partnerships but can unilaterally weaken them, leading to multiple stable network configurations.
-In the model, the partnerships of a low-productivity household show fragility: when negative shocks raise the household's expected needs for transfers, their ability to attract profitable sources weakens as more-productive partners scale back engagement.
-I use the model to quantify welfare gains from transfer networks in Tanzania after the 2008 introduction of mobile money technologies, which lowered the costs of transporting money across space.
-By 2028, the diffusion of mobile money generates average welfare gains of 0.8%, about two-thirds of which arise from network reorganization in response to the technology.
+I use the model to quantify welfare gains from informal transfer networks in Tanzania after the 2008 introduction of mobile money, which lowered the costs of transporting money across space.
+By 2028, the diffusion of mobile money generates average welfare gains of 0.9%, about two-thirds of which arise from network reorganization in response to the technology.
 Welfare gains are progressive, driven by an enhanced redistributive role of transfers but diminished insurance benefits.
-Reduced transfer frictions can induce network changes that undermine informal insurance in equilibrium—offering a new explanation for the persistent vulnerability of low-income households despite technological improvements in financial access.

 with Danial Lashkari, Wensu Li, and Neil Thompson